kellyvaughn/kvlly/src/content/pages/rider.md

 ### Virtual events

-- I'll always prever live virtual events over pre-recorded videos.
+- I'll always prefer live virtual events over pre-recorded videos.
 Pre-recorded videos require idealized perfection (aka a significant mount of time recording, re-recording, and editing), and I prefer the more "human" aspect of giving a talk live.
 - Please provide some level of moderation in the chat.
 This should align with your code of conduct.

 ## Final thoughts

 Thank you so much for reading this!
 If you have any questions, you can always send me an email.
 Huge thank you to [Cassidy](https://cass.run/rider) for providing the template for this rider!

-_This rider was last updated July 9, 2024._
+_This rider was last updated October 1, 2025._